deadnya/CS2-Redie/README.md

 ### List of changes:
 - Allows ghosts to use map teleports (replaced all trigger_teleport with trigger_multiple 💀💀💀)
 - Exiting redie silently removes player instead of suiciding (just quick team rejoin)
+- Ghosts don't take damage from players

 ### To do:
-- Remove Ghosts' damage taking
 - Add noclip command for ghosts
 - Add savepos/loadpos for ghosts
-- Add hotreload compatibility

 <br>